 2.6 Security Bugs

-Non-conformance with software requirements or errors in understanding the requirements are the other two most common sources of security issues.
+Non-conformance with software requirements or error in understanding the requirements are the other two most common sources of security issues.

 2.7 Syntax Bugs

-This is definitely an unintentional error.
-This usually occurs because of human negligence.
+This is definitely an unintentional error..
+This usually occurs because of human negligence .
 These types of errors appear in the source code of programs.
-One of the most prevalent software defects is syntax errors.
-It prevents your application from compiling.
+One of the most prevalent software defects is syntax errors, which prevent your application from being compiled.
 When your code is missing or contains improper characters, this type of problem occurs.
-This software flaw will have occurred because of spelling errors in the command, a missing bracket, any typing errors, or anything like this.
+This software flaw will have occured because of spelling errors in the command, a missing bracket, any typing errors or anything like this.
 The use of compilation programs will often alert your development team to these issues.